The first public performance was held on December 5, 2017 at Mejiro University in Tokyo.

 reading her script.

 The second one was held on March 25, 2018 at Sunny Plumeria English language school in Tokyo.
-Flyer Photo 日本語のプログラム
+Flier Photo 日本語のプログラム

 Message from Ms. Brenda Berkman for Ground Zero's script 日本語訳